trevormccasland/MST_IEEE_Robot_2015/README.md

 Libraries this code uses that are not included in the repository are: WiringPi, Tesseract, and OpenCV 2.3.1

-WiringPi can be found here https://github.com/WiringPi/WiringPi
+WiringPi can be found here https://github.com/WiringPi/WiringPi and installed following instructions on its website: http://wiringpi.com/download-and-install/

 OpenCV can be installed on a Raspberry Pi using these instructions: http://mitchtech.net/raspberry-pi-opencv/

-Tesseract can be installed on a Raspberry Pi by following the documentation on https://code.google.com/p/tesseract-ocr/
+Tesseract can be installed on a Raspberry Pi by following the documentation here: https://code.google.com/p/tesseract-ocr/